 It’s not the purpose of this writing to discuss alternative models of justice (e.g., transformative justice), so for more information on the many radical communities working outside the criminal legal system with violent sexual offenders, see Philly Stands Up! and generationFIVE; for more on community accountability, see INCITE!; and for more on prison abolition, see Critical Resistance.

 Essentially, relying upon prisons and the criminal legal system reinforces the systems that speciesism depends upon.
 We need to view speciesist violence as both a contributor and product of patriarchal control, capitalist oppression, institutionalized racism, internalized ableism and ongoing colonialism.

-If we recognize that these oppressions are interdependent, we need to understand that our liberation too is interdependent.
-Securing our collective liberation requires political organizing and societal transformation away from communities governed through domination, violence and control.
+If we recognize that these oppressions are interdependent, we need to understand that our liberation is interdependent.
+Securing our collective liberation requires political organizing and societal transformation away from communities governed by domination, violence and control.

 Any alternative to this system should not pretend to offer a quick-fix or one that works successfully all the time in every community.
 Relying on the criminal legal system has taken away our initiative to organize collectively, and as result, our fractured and alienated communities don’t know how to create effective community-led responses to violence against animals.

 We need to be consistent when we challenge the belief that caging and dominating one another makes our society better, and commit to a solution of total transformation away from these social systems.
 By even beginning to recognize the interconnecting web, with varying strands of domination, control, alienation and oppression, we have begun the process of transformation.

 Davis, Angela.
 1998.
 “Masked Racism: Reflections on the Prison Industrial Complex”.
 ColorLines.